thefesty/hacker-news/README.md

 5. Retrieve all usernames from the retrieved items.
 6. Fore each username, retrieve all user-properties (API call).
 7. Match item and user, based on username.
-8. Map all releavant properties in a single object.
+8. Map all relevant properties in a single object.
 9. Sort list based on item-score.
 10. Return result.